Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] A mobile phone enables a user to work remotely.
 - [ ] A password allows a user connect to a WiFi network.
 - [ ] A license allows a user to install a software product.
-- [x] A service desk agent provides support to a user.
+- [x] A Service Desk agent provides support to a user.

 **[⬆ Back to Top](#table-of-contents)**

 ### Which practice has a purpose to support the quality of the service by handling all agreed user-initiated service requests?

 - [ ] Change Control.
-- [ ] IT asset management.
+- [ ] IT Asset Management.
-- [ ] Service desk.
+- [ ] Service Desk.
-- [x] Service request management.
+- [x] Service Request Management.

 **[⬆ Back to Top](#table-of-contents)**